The 12 Elixirs

 During this crisis, doctors of chiropractic noticed that their patients seemed to have a lower fatality rate than the general population.
 Although this chiropractic observation remains unpublished in the peer-reviewed literature (since no scholarly journals were willing to publish chiropractic data in those days), a study was published by the osteopathic profession.1 Among doctors of osteopathy of the time, it was routine to check patients' spines for "osteopathic lesions" (what we know as "subluxations"), and to correct them with manipulation.
 Due to this similarity, the osteopathic publication effectively verifies the chiropractic experience.

 The death rate among influenza patients under conventional medical care in the U.S. was estimated at 5 percent to 6 percent.
 The fatality rate among influenza cases under osteopathic care was estimated at 0.25 percent.
 The implication drawn from this data by the study's author was that lesions (subluxations) depress the immune system; therefore, correcting the lesions assists immune function.

 This conclusion, drawn by both osteopaths and chiropractors more than 80 years ago, has received support from recent research.
 The activity of the immune system's major "players" - the white blood cells - has been found to increase* after chiropractic adjustments.2,3 A small, but intriguing study suggests that the immune response of HIV-positive patients (as measured by CD4 count) improves when spinal subluxations are corrected.4,5

 In your ordinary, day-to-day experiences, you are not likely to notice that your white blood cells are a bit sluggish.
-However, this may very well be one effect of spinal subluxation - even in the absence of a sore back or a stiff neck.
+However, this may very well be one effect of spinal misalignment - even in the absence of a sore back or a stiff neck.

 1. Riley GW.
 Osteopathic success in the treatment of influenza and pneumonia.
 J Am Osteopathic Assn, 1919; 18:565.